entrust-albert/registration_service/README.md

 The pipeline source code was uploaded to the repository as a Jenkinsfile, as well as the code for the service (main.go and Dockerfile).

+**Note:** When uploading the files to GitHub, it is important to note that the branch was set to "master" instead of "main": `git branch -M master`, to avoid problems with Jenkins.

 If everything was configured properly, from now on, everytime the user commits and pushes a modification from the code, this pipeline automatically scans, reads, builds and posts the new image.

 ### Registration Publish Pipeline